Economic & Financial Consulting

 2. economic regulatory advice, where we apply economic theory and in-depth experience to offer advice to both regulators and regulated companies on a wide range of issues.

-We have offices in cities across the world, with more than 280 staff worldwide.
-In London, our EFC practice has more than 150 people and each year we look to recruit around 15 graduates from any degree background.
+We have offices in cities across the world, with more than 240 staff worldwide.
+In London, our EFC practice has more than 150 people.

 Examples of questions our clients have asked us: